-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 the application number and the name of the CSSI if it has one), and set out the time, date, location and nature of the incident.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 5 the application number and the name of the CSSI if it has one), and set out the time, date, location and nature of the incident.
 A description of whether the incident was a result of any actual or potential noncompliance with this approval should be provided within one week of the notification.
 The requirement to notify DPIE under this condition excludes incidents which are required to be notified to the Office of the National Rail Safety Regulator.
 Subsequent notification must be given and reports submitted in accordance with the requirements set out in Appendix B - WRITTEN INCIDENT NOTIFICATION AND REPORTING REQUIREMENTS.
-Multiple environmental incidents were recorded by ARTC during the audit period with six (6) incidents notified to DPE.
-PART B - COMMUNITY INFORMATION AN ND REPORTING COMM IUNITY INFORMATION, CONSULTA TION AND INVOLVEMENT B1 A Communication Strategy must be prepared to facilitate communication between the Proponent, and the community and government authorities (including relevant councils, government agencies, adjoining affected landowners and businesses, and others directly impacted by the CSSI).
+Multiple environmental incidents were recorded by ARTC during the audit period with one (1) incident required to be notified to DPE.
+This incident, CSSI 7474 Narrabri to North Star, Phase 1 (N2NS) Project Potential Incident Notification Ministers Condition of Approval A41 6-0000-260-EEC-00-LT-0239, was notified to DPE the same day that ARTC was made aware of a potential incident (23 February 2023), which had occurred on 6 February 2023.
+Additional written incident notifications were provided to DPE on 2 March 2023 and 10 March 2023.
+PART B - COMMUNITY INFORMATION AN ID REPORTING COMM IUNITY INFORMATION, CONSULTA TION AND INVOLVEMENT B1 A Communication Strategy must be prepared to facilitate communication between the Proponent, and the community and government authorities (including relevant councils, government agencies, adjoining affected landowners and businesses, and others directly impacted by the CSSI).
 Narrabri to North Star Phase 1 Communication Strategy 5-0000-260-PCS-00-ST-0001_D (Revision 2 - 20/01/2021).
 Letter (DPE, undated, reference SSI7474) to N2NS project approval of the conditions B1-B5 Communication Strategy (Revision 2 - 20/01/2021).
-Compliant B2 The Communication Strategy must: a. identify people, organisations and government authorities to be consulted during works; Letter (DPIE, undated, reference SSI7474) to N2NS project approval of the conditions B1-B5 Communication Strategy (Revision 2, dated 20 January 2021).
+Not triggered during this audit period, condition met during Audit 1.
+Not triggered B2 The Communication Strategy must: a. identify people, organisations and government authorities to be consulted during works; Letter (DPIE, undated, reference SSI7474) to N2NS project approval of the conditions B1-B5 Communication Strategy (Revision 2, dated 20 January 2021).
 Section 6 identifies people, organisations and government authorities to be consulted during works.
 Compliant